egel/egel.github.io/pages/theme.md

 ---
 layout: page
-title: "Theme lookup"
+title: "Theme overview"
 permalink: /theme.html
 hide: true
 ---

-This page is intended to show most of the elements or techniques used in this blog (HTML, CSS, typography, media, source code, external elements) to make it easier to work on or to fix them.
+This page is intended to show most of the elements or techniques used in this blog (HTML, CSS, typography, media, source code, external elements, etc.) to make it easier to work on or to fix them.

 ## Typography